 Welcome to my website.

-This website is a semi-regularly updated repository of my research, project experience and other information.
+This website is a semi-regularly updated repository of my academic research, writing, presentations, and media appearances.
 You can find me in other forms and formats on Twitter, Medium, LinkedIn and Google Scholar.